lbologna/hbp-sp6-guidebook/_sources/online_usecases/trace_analysis/syn_events_fit_user_data/syn_events_fit_user_data.rst.txt

     .. image:: images/job_submitted.png
      :width: 400px
      :align: center

    |

+   The user can choose to fit all the experimental traces 100 times, a single trace 20 times or a demo version where a trace is fitted 5 times.
+For the single trace and the demo version the user can choose the number of the trace to be fitted.

+   |

    Once the job is completed, the output files will be in the collab storage under different directories, according to the system used.